zhw2590582/FlvPlayer/README.md

     // Initialize the frame rate, which will be covered by the actual frame rate of the file
     frameRate: 30,

-    // Maximum limit for cached data in live mode, Unit is byte, the default is 64M
+    // Maximum limit for cached data in live mode, unit is byte, the default is 64M
     freeMemory: 64 * 1024 * 1024,

     // Initialize the width, which will be covered by the actual width of the file